yashtambee/Airline-Passenger-Referral-Prediction/README.md

 # Airline Passenger Referral Prediction
 ![pexels-jerry-wang-3768654](https://github.com/yashtambee/Airline-Passenger-Referral-Prediction/assets/121399834/cd0a553c-0501-465b-9916-72125550507a)
+## Introduction

-This project focuses on predicting whether airline passengers will refer the airline to a friend or not, based on their past behavior and demographic information.
-The following models were used for the classification of airline recommendations as 'yes' or 'no':
+This project aims to predict whether airline passengers will refer the airline to a friend or not, based on their past behavior and demographic information.
+The ability to forecast passenger referrals is valuable for airlines as it helps them identify influential travelers who can contribute to higher revenue.
+By understanding the factors that influence passenger recommendations, airlines can focus on providing exceptional experiences and targeted marketing efforts to maximize customer satisfaction and loyalty.

+To achieve this prediction, several supervised machine learning models were employed for the classification task.
+The models used in this project are:

 1. Logistic Regression
 2. Decision Tree Classifier